MehrdadSamadishadlou/Python_for_Beginners/projects.md

 ---

 > **IMPORTANT**
-> The deadline for the project is 11:59 p.m. at Shahrivar 10th.
+> The first project deadline: Shahrivar 10th at 11:59 p.m.

 # The First Project